-1. No fake rapport.
 One of the weakest of the old sales tactics is what I call “Fish on the Wall” selling.
 That’s where you walk into the customer’s office, look around at what they have on their walls, and attempt to establish a connection based on something you see.
 Let’s say they have a mounted fish, or a picture of themselves fishing.
 “Hey, do you fish?
 I fish too,” and then you hope that you become buddies talking about fishing.
 Or football.
-Or baseball.
-Or whatever.
-Sometimes it does work – but more often it annoys a busy customer and guarantees that you’ll be spotted as a time waster.
+Baseball.
+Whatever.
+Sometimes it does work – but more often it annoys a busy customer and guarantees that you’ll be spotted as a time-waster.

-2. Ask GOOD questions.
 In fact, the more pressed for time your customer appears to be, the better your questions need to be.
-Ask questions about their goals, their business, how they are rewarded and how they reward their people, and stay away from the “me too” questions that everyone in your industry asks.
+Ask questions about their goals, their business, how they are rewarded and how they reward their people and stay away from the “me too” questions that everyone in your industry asks.
 Your duty is to make good use of whatever time you have; if you think you have ten minutes, forget the “Brochure barf” and instead use that time to ask three absolutely killer questions and get good use from the answers.

 The point is that, in today’s world, it is incumbent upon the salesperson to earn their time with the customer.
 It’s not just granted by default.
 If you’re not getting the time you’d like to have, maybe instead of thinking that your customers won’t “give” you the time, you should figure out how to create value.
 No matter what your industry – I work with all sorts of industries all over the world – customers will give you time if you’re making it worth their while.